 Visible crew/equipment: In the "Battle of Carthage" in the Colosseum, one of the chariots is turned over.
 Once the dust settles you can see a gas cylinder in the back of the chariot.

 Visible crew/equipment: After the battle with the Germanians, the next morning after the tavern, Maximus is walking in the army camp and he feeds a horse a piece of apple.
 If you look closely between him and the horse, there is a crewman wearing a pair of blue jeans.

 Factual error: When a group of soldiers goes to Maximus' villa to burn it and kill his family, his son points them, saying in perfect Italian "Mama!
 I soldati!"
 I just don't understand why he speaks Italian in a movie in English, where people are supposed to speak Latin, in a province where this language was never ever spoken.

-Revealing mistake: After Maximus and Tigris' battle, Tigris falls to the ground and we see his mask is already up.
+Continuity mistake: After Maximus and Tigris' battle, Tigris falls to the ground and we see his mask is already up.
 Maximus then pulls the mask up which has magically come down over Tigris' face again.